kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### The cold shoulder from Spanish feminists

 - Well known feminists reach out to me to see if they can help.
-- I cannot be clear with them about what the Denia hackers are going to do because it is all suggestions from ramped up threats online.
+- I cannot be clear with them about what the Dénia hackers are going to do because it is all suggestions from ramped up threats online.
 - They decide unilaterally I'm lying and that I'm not to be trusted.
 - One, in particular, upsets me enormously by telling me, "you're not being hacked", as if it's all in my mind or I'm lying.
 This was extraordinarily triggering.
 - I realize that feminists are as misogynist as everyone else.
 I knew that anyway.